-Dated: Date of Delivery
+Dated: Date of Delivery Due: April 29, 2021

-Due: April 30, 2020

 The Series B Notes are payable from taxes levied against taxable property in the entire area of the Town other than property within the City of Groton.
 The Town intends to fund the debt service with revenue generated by the Town's Sewer District Tax.
 (See "Security and Remedies" herein).
 The Series B Notes are NOT subject to optional redemption prior to maturity as described herein.

-The Bonds and the Series A and Series B Notes, collectively referred to as the "Notes", will be issued by means of a book-entry transfer system and will be registered in the name of Cede & Co., as Bondowner or Noteowner, respectively, and nominee for The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the Bonds and the Notes.
-Ownership of the Bonds will be in the denominations of \$5,000 or integral multiples thereof.
-Ownership of the Notes will be in the denominations of \$5,000 or integral multiples thereof plus any odd amount.
-The Beneficial Owners will not receive certificates representing their ownership interest in the Bonds or the Notes.
-Principal and interest on the Bonds and the Notes will be payable by the Town or its agent to DTC or its nominee as registered owner of the Bonds or the Notes.
-So long as Cede & Co. is the Bondowner or Noteowner, respectively, as nominee for DTC, reference herein to the Bondowner or owners or Noteowner or owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds or the Notes.
-(See "Book-Entry Transfer System" herein).
+The Series A Bonds, and the Series A Notes and the Series B Notes, collectively referred to as the "the Notes", will be issued by means of a book-entry-only transfer system and registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the Bonds and Notes.
+Purchases of the Series A Bonds will be made in denominations of \$5,000 or any integral multiples thereof.
+Purchases of the Notes will be made in denominations of \$5,000 or any integral multiples thereof.
+Purchasers will not receive certificates representing their ownership interest in the Series A Bonds and the Notes.
+So long as Cede & Co. is the Bondowner and Noteowner, as nominee of DTC, reference herein to the Bondowner and Noteowner or owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as described herein) of the Bonds and Notes.
+(See "Book-Entry-Only Transfer System" herein.)

-The Registrar, Transfer Agent, Certifying Agent and Paying Agent for the Bonds and the Notes will be U.S. Bank, National Association, of Hartford, Connecticut.
+The certifying bank, registrar, transfer, escrow and paying agent for the Series A Bonds and Notes will be U.S. Bank National Association, 225 Asylum Street, 23rd Floor, Hartford, Connecticut.

-The Bonds and the Notes are offered for delivery when, as and if issued, subject to the final approving opinion of Day Pitney LLP, Bond Counsel, of Hartford, Connecticut.
-It is expected that the Bonds and the Notes in definitive form will be available for delivery in New York, New York on or about May 8, 2019.
+The Series A Bonds and Notes are offered for delivery when, as and if issued, subject to the final approving opinions of Day Pitney LLP, Hartford, Connecticut, Bond Counsel to the Town.
+It is expected that delivery of the Series A Bonds and Notes will be made in book-entry-only form to DTC in New York, New York on or about April 30, 2020.